-- Working deck and deck equipment better protected due to hull extended to full beam in accommodation area
+- Working deck and deck equipment better protected due to hull extended to full beam in the accommodation area

-- Higher transit speed in head and following sea, giving reduced power consumption and/or higher fuel efficiency in waves and still water
+- Higher transit speed in head and a following sea, giving reduced power consumption and/or higher fuel efficiency in waves and still water

 Although I have chosen Ulstein as the starting point we need not be prescriptive, there are other equally suitable designs from any number of designers and manufacturers including Havyard, Rolls Royce, STX and Damenfor example.

 Viking Poseidon – Ship Bucket style (illustrator – Why Me)

 As you can see from above I have used the Ship Bucket format for illustrating the design.
 At this point I want to thank those members of the Ship Bucket Forum that have provided drawings and information, I can’t possibly hope to match their very high standards.